mozmeao/platform-docs/docs/browser-support.md

 - **Windows XP / Vista**

   - Internet Explorer 7
   - Internet Explorer 6

 !!! note
     Firefox ended support for Windows XP and Vista in 2017 with Firefox 53.
 Since then, we have continued to serve those users Firefox ESR 52 instead.
 However, since then support for downloading has been discontinued.
 The SSL certificates on download.mozilla.org no longer support TLS 1.0.

 ### Privacy & security products

 Browser support for our privacy and security products (such as VPN, Relay, Monitor etc) is thankfully a simpler story.
 Since all these product use a Firefox account for authentication, we can simply follow the [Firefox Ecosystem Platform](https://mozilla.github.io/ecosystem-platform/reference/browser-support) browser support documentation.

-The most notable thing here for bedrock is that Internet Explorer 11 does not need to be supported.
+The most notable thing here is that Internet Explorer 11 does not need to be supported.

 ## Delivering basic support